forcedotcom/cli/releasenotes/README.md

 ------------

-* NEW: (Beta) You can now specify that Salesforce CLI decompose four more metadata types when it converts from mdapi to source format, in addition to the types it currently decomposes automatically (CustomObject and CustomObjectTranslation).
-And we're planning to do more types soon!
+* NEW: (Beta) Specify that Salesforce CLI decompose four more metadata types when it converts from mdapi to source format, in addition to the types it currently decomposes automatically (CustomObject and CustomObjectTranslation).
+And stay tuned, we're planning to do more types soon!

     By "decompose" we mean that Salesforce CLI breaks the single, and often very large, mdapi-format XML file that corresponds to a metadata component into smaller XML files based on the sub-types.
 These files live in sub-directories of a directory named the same as the component.
 See [Salesforce DX Project Structure and Source Format](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_source_file_format.htm) for information on how CustomObject and CustomObjectTranslations are decomposed; that topic will soon be updated with similar information about the new decomposed types.